Gambling in Russia

-Gambling industry in Russia consists of three sectors: state lotteries, casinos and slot machines operations, and sports betting.
+The gambling industry in Russia consists of three sectors: state lotteries, casinos and slot machines operations, and sports betting.
 Lotteries are organized by the Ministry of Sports and the Ministry of Finance of Russia and operated by certified organizations.
 Legal casinos and EGMs are confined to four specific gambling zones in Altai Republic, Kaliningrad, Krasnaya Polyana (near Sochi), and Artyom (near Vladivostok).
 Bookmakers operate both online and offline.
 Strict regulations led to the emergence of a significant underground gambling market in Russia.

 History

 The history of gambling in Russia dates back to the 16th century when playing cards were introduced from European countries.The first Russian regulation of gambling was established in 1551 with the adoption of Stoglav in the Tsardom of Moscow.
 The Stoglav had a special chapter dedicated to gambling and declared both participating and being present at games a punishable offense.
 At the same time, the authorities attempted to introduce taxation: the documents issued in the early 17th century describe the ways card games, dice, and card and dice courts were tax-farmed.